YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.3.
 Classic Strings (C-Strings)
 YINI also supports standard string literals, referred to as **Classic Strings**, or **C-Strings** for short.
 These strings are prefixed with either `C` or `c`.

 C-Strings support all common escape sequences, including those for newlines, tabs, form feeds, and more.
-Special characters (C0 control characters) are not allowed — except for space and tab — must be written using escape sequences and cannot appear directly.
+Thus, all special control characters (U+0000–U+001F), except for space and tab, must be written using escape sequences — they cannot appear directly in Classic Strings.

 Classic strings must begin and end on the same line.